-In 2013, 83% of Americans reported being stressed at work.
-Three out of five claimed to be so affected that they can't work properly.
+In 2013, 83% of Americans reported being affected by workplace stress.
+Three out of five claimed to be so affected that they can’t work properly.
 And while it is said that personal problems shouldn’t get it in the way of work, what if it’s work that gets in the way of living a full life?

 Workplace stress robs employees of the energy, concentration, and interest to do their jobs.
 In the US, one million workers miss work each day to evade stress.
 The World Health Organization reports that USD $1 trillion is lost to the global economy per year because of this fall in productivity.

 Call centers have a notorious reputation for being toxic workplaces.
 That’s not hard to imagine.
 Just look at the extreme pressure placed on agents to make zero mistakes as possible when dealing with anxious customers.
 It’s no wonder that 29% of workers admittedly yelled at their coworkers because of stress.

 How then can fair trade call centers operate at their peak while dealing with tremendous workplace stress?
 Is it truly possible to deliver optimum results without driving people to the end of their wits?

 Here are the reasons why fair trade outsourcing companies are mental health-friendly workplaces for employees.